keif/keif.github.io/src/data/blog/2020-05-27-fun-code-snippets.md

 slug: fun-code-snippets
 featured: true
 tags:
-    - cli
+    - CLI
-    - shell
+    - Shell
-    - node
+    - Node.js
 description: A few handy CLI snippets and notes to remember how to quickly create or overwrite files using the terminal.
 ---